 This post may contain affiliate links that provide Keep the Adventure Alive with a small commission with no extra cost to you.

-Trust me, there is more to ab exercises besides doing crunches on the ground.
+There is more to ab exercises besides doing crunches on the ground.
 Which is good news, especially if you have difficulty getting down to the floor and back up.

 1. Standing press out